-Projects funded under the National Taxonomy Research Grant Program must have public good focus and support for Department's Science, Information and Research Program (Program 1.2)18 and/or the broader Australia's National Science Statement19.
+Projects funded under the National Taxonomy Research Grant Program must have public good focus and support for the the Department of Agriculture, Water and the Environment's Environmental Information and Research Program (Program 1.2)18 and/or the broader Australia's National Science Statement19.
 To guide the support for these high level outcomes, the following criteria are used by ABRS to determine whether a project will be eligible for an ABRS grant:

 - 1. Biodiversity, Conservation and Vulnerable and Endangered Species - 2.
 Public, Plant, Animal and Environmental Health - 3.
-Building Taxonomic Capacity
+Building Taxonomic Capacity.